The short answer

 St. Paisios affirms that there is a real power to curses, but warns that to do so is equivalent to doing physical violence to a person.
 When asked by his interviewer about who suffers when a curse is pronounced, he replies:

 “...The cursed person suffers in this life.
 The one who curses, however, will suffer not only in this life, but will also suffer in the next life because there God will treat him as a criminal unless he repents and confesses.
 All right; it may be that someone may have offended you.
 However, your cursing that person is equal to your taking a pistol and shooting him.
 Who gives you the right?
 No matter what the other person has done to you, you don’t have the right to kill him.
-Those who curse have malice – malevolence – in their hearts”
+Those who curse have malice—malevolence—in their hearts.”

 This malevolence, the desire to hurt your fellow man, is obviously sinful.
 St. Paisios ultimately makes the same point as Jesus and St. Paul: we should not do harm to others.
 To do harm to others is to harm our own souls.
-In fact, the title of the chapter from this book of St. Paisios is “Bless and Do Not Curse”.

 Subscribe